 Successful children are the future of our community.

-To support youth in our community, we fund local organizations including Big Brothers Big Sisters, Rebound Child and Youth Services and WrapAround Northumberland, as well as host our annual Backpacks for Kids program each August.
+To support youth in our community, we fund programs and local organizations including the Youth Wellness Hub, Trent Hills Pride, and invested in school nutrition programs providing infrastructure to 38 schools across Northumberland County, as well as host our annual Backpacks for Kids program each August.

 Here’s how these investments have helped children and families: